Great news: There are two potential long weekends in September…

-Yes, most national holidays in the UAE are based on the sighting of the moon, so we don’t know exactly what days we’re going to have off in 2017, but here’s a general guide to the likely long weekends and public holidays of 2017.
+Yes, most national holidays in the UAE are based on the sighting of the moon, so we don’t know exactly what days we’re going to have off in the rest of 2017, but here’s a general guide to the final long weekends and public holidays coming up in 2017.

-We’ll announce each holiday as it’s definitely confirmed by the government, but, in the meantime, here’s the best guess…
+We’ll announce each holiday as it’s definitely confirmed by the government, but, in the meantime, here’s our very best guess…

 Thursday August 31 – Arafat Day

-This marks the second day of the annual pilgrimage or haj – the holiday depends on the moon sighting, but if it falls on August 31 as predicted, it will mean yet another long weekend in the UAE.
+This marks the second day of the annual pilgrimage or haj – the holiday depends on the moon sighting, but it’s strongly predicted that it will fall on Thursday August 31, so this will mean yet another long weekend in the UAE.
 And it will be directly followed by…

 Friday September 1 – Eid Al Adha (two days off)